Sonic the Hedgehog 2 (16-bit)

 - "Sonic the Hedgehog 2" and "Sonic 2" redirect here.
 For the 8-bit version, see Sonic the Hedgehog 2 (8-bit).
 For the remake, see Sonic the Hedgehog 2 (2013).
 For similarly-titled media, see Sonic the Hedgehog 2 (disambiguation).

 Sonic the Hedgehog 2 (ソニック・ザ・ヘッジホッグ２) is the highly successful sequel of the original Sonic the Hedgehog for the Sega Mega Drive.
 Put into development not long after the completion of the first game, the title would go on to become one of the most successful video games of all time, selling millions of units and cementing the franchise as a cultural phenomenon in the west.
 Introducing Miles "Tails" Prower in the role he was created for, the game was released worldwide on November 24th, 1992.
 Dubbed "Sonic 2sday," the simultaneous release was an unusual move for the time.
 The game eventually replaced the original Sonic the Hedgehog as the default pack-in title for the Mega Drive, being bundled with the redesigned Mega Drive II model.
-The game is also the first in the "Death Egg Saga", a storyline that would continue in the sequels Sonic the Hedgehog 3 and Sonic & Knuckles.
+The game is also the first in the "Death Egg Saga", a storyline that would continue in the sequels Sonic the Hedgehog 3, Sonic & Knuckles, and Sonic the Hedgehog 4.

 Some time after stopping Dr. Eggman once again, Sonic the Hedgehog grows restless, deciding to do what he does best - travel the world, looking for adventure.
 Climbing into his trusty biplane, the red-and-white Tornado, the blue hedgehog begins flying the skies, looking for places unknown.
 On nothing more than an impulse, Sonic decides to land on an unassuming island, called West Side Island.
 Deciding to kick back and explore the isle, Sonic is completely oblivious to the legend connected to the island, and the similarities it has in relation to his adventures on South Island.
 According to legend, there was once a great and prosperous people who lived on its shores, who achieved their greatness through the use of mysterious, powerful stones.
 Their peace could have been everlasting if not for a select few who desired to use the stones for their own selfish gains, causing the gods to take away the stones and hide them away on the island...